oliamb/knnball/README.md

 whoose class name refer to the theory of having ball containing smaller ball and so on.
 In practice, this class does not behave like a ball, but by metaphore, it may help.

 *KDTree#nearest* retrieve the nearest *value* of the given *point* by default or the k nearest value if ':limit' optional argument is greater than 1.

 Roadmap
 -------

-* Retrieve the k-nearest neighbors of a point instead of just one.
+This project is not actively developed anymore.
+The code base is small, feel free to fork.

 * Export and load using JSON
 * Support the addition of new values
 * Rebuild the tree